Irreducible Mind: Contents

 The book begins by presenting a brief overview of contemporary neuroscience followed by a summary of the approach to scientific psychology proposed by Frederic W. H. Myers.
 Myers (and William James) posited that a "true science of mind should seriously take into account all kinds of human experiences before prematurely accepting a theory of mind".
-Kelly argues that modern psychology has continued, contrary to the advise by Myers and James, to ignore phenomena from psychical research and religious experience simply because they don't fit into the prevalent views of mind.
+Kelly argues that modern psychology has continued, contrary to the advice by Myers and James, to ignore phenomena from psychical research and religious experience simply because they don't fit into the prevalent views of mind.

 The book endorses phenomena related to psychosomatic medicine, placebo effects, near-death experiences, mystical experiences, and creative genius, to argue for a "strongly dualistic theory of mind and brain".
 Irreducible Mind depicts the mind as an entity independent of the brain or body, with which it causally interacts and the death of which it survives.
 The book "challenges neuroscientific reductionism" as it argues that properties of minds cannot be fully explained by those of brains.

 The book is broken into 9 sections followed by an introductory bibliography on psychical research and 100 pages of references.